wkiri/MTE/src/pds4_bundle_template/document/readme.txt

   Fields include the "canonical" component name (e.g., Mn -> Manganese) and the component label (Element or Mineral).

-- properties: Table containing unique property names.
+- properties.csv: Table containing unique property names.
 Each property is stored in all lower case with spaces between words.

 - contains.csv: Table linking targets to components.
 Fields include